AhmedKamal/ahmedkamal.github.io/_posts/2015-03-30-Intro-to-Hadoop-and-HDInsight-in-Microsoft-Azure.md

 tags: [Hadoop ,BigData , Azure]
 ---

-Hi, in this blog post, I will try to give you some info about Microsoft distribution of Hadoop.
+Hi, in this blog post, I will try to give you some info about Hadoop and Microsoft distribution of Hadoop which is called HDInsight.
 Hadoop is one of the most famous No Sql and big data solutions.
-Hadoop is now used by big entities like Facebook ,  Twitter , yahoo and many other companies that have a lot of data to store and process.
+Hadoop is already used by big entities like Facebook ,  Twitter , yahoo and many other companies that have a lot of data to store and process.
 Let’s dive in a little deeper.
 If you don’t know what Hadoop is, let me give you one of the definitions that you can get easily from google :)

 > Hadoop is a free, Java-based programming framework that supports the